ovh/docs/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/veeam_veeam_backup_replication/guide.en-gb.md

 In the new opened window, enter the following information:

-* The public IP address through which your server **Veeam Backup & Replication** can be contacted.
+- The public IP address through which your server **Veeam Backup & Replication** can be contacted.
-* the login for the service account you have created.
+- The login for the service account you have created.
-* the password for the service account.
+- The password for the service account.

 Then confirm with `OK`{.action}.